-To ensure that 100% of migrant workers in our Level 1 and key Level 2 supplier facilities do not pay recruitment fees all suppliers and licensees in high-risk jurisdictions are required to complete a set of modules and quizzes hosted on the RLI e-learning platform on forced labor and recruitment of foreign migrant workers.
-We also require that all new factories that are on-boarded in high-risk jurisdictions complete the suite of trainings on forced labor on the RLI e-learning platform.
+To ensure that 100% of migrant workers in our Level 1 and key Level 2 supplier facilities do not pay recruitment fees, all suppliers and licensees in high-risk jurisdictions are required to complete a set of modules and quizzes, hosted on the RLI e-learning platform, on forced labor and recruitment of foreign migrant workers.
+We also require that key personnel at all factories we or our suppliers use in high-risk jurisdictions complete the suite of trainings on forced labor on the RLI e-learning platform when the factories are on-boarded.

-Our CR team and other PVH associates also participate as speakers in other external training programs and seminars on forced and involuntary labor, to increase awareness and encourage the adoption of best practices to address these issues.
+Our CR team and other PVH associates also participate as speakers in other external training programs and seminars on forced and child labor to increase awareness and encourage the adoption of best practices to address these issues.